MobilizeNet/SKS/README.md

 - [SKS for WebMap](https://github.com/MobilizeNet/SKSWebMap) desktop is ok, but nowadays the company has grown so much that it is important to be able to use it on the go.
 So how can you take a WinForms app to a Modern Web App ??
 The answer is [WebMap](https://www.mobilize.net/webmap).
 You can see a [video walkthrough here](https://mobilize.wistia.com/medias/qblm338uvu)

+- [SKS for WinForms .NET Core3](https://github.com/MobilizeNet/SKSWinFormsNetCore3) VBUC also allows you to get to .NETCore3.
+Take a look at SKS running on this new platform.

 Coming soon:

 - SKS WebAPI.
 Wow.
 The business keeps growing and growing.
 A web app is great, but now they need to expose services for B2B integration or Mobile App creation ??
 The answer **ServiceMAP**